Eucalyptus ovata: Distribution and habitat

 Swamp gum is widespread in south-eastern Australia and is found from the western end of Kangaroo Island and the southern Mount Lofty ranges in the south-east of South Australia, to Tasmania, the southern half of Victoria and to south-eastern New South Wales as far north as Oberon and Hill Top.
 It grows in grassy woodland in low, temporarily or permanently damp sites.

+In Victoria the species is known to hybridise with Eucalyptus camaldulensis as Eucalyptus ×studleyensis.